 of American expressionist painter and novelist,

 Two years at Indianapolis' John Herron Art, where I had the good fortune to work with great instructors and artists like Loren Dunlap and Bill Crutchfield, resulted in a scholarship to Tulane University's Sophie Newcomb in New Orleans.

 The abstract expressionists were all the rage in the art world then; DeKooning and that crowd.
 (Abstract expressionist, Helen Frankenthaler, was one of my instructors at Tulane.)
 My work became more painterly and less representational over the next few years under these influences.

 After Tulane I was selected to assist Loren Dunlap on the Owenite restoration Project in New Harmony, Indiana and was an adviser and instructor for the Blaffer Foundation Art Project that followed.

 I came to the Hawaiian Island of Maui by chance in the summer of nineteen seventy eight.
 I found the laid-back attitude prevalent on the island then appealing from the start - that and the almost immediate beginning of what would be a long affiliation with Lynn Shue and her Village Gallery convinced me to stay.
 Maui has remained home to this day.
 Since the summer of 2014 I have also been living in Arizona and working from my studio there.

-My new surreal fantasy novel, 'Einstein in Flamingoland' is now available here and on Amazon.
+Signed copies of my new surreal fantasy novel, 'Einstein in Flamingoland', available only here now.